VeldEnDuin/VeldEnDuin.github.io/en/accomodation/residential-stay/type-3.md

 {% include links.md %}

-# TYPE 3 - CARAVAN OR CHALET
+# Type 3 - caravan

-Do you secretly dream about a place to settle along the coast?
-Make your dream come true, buy your own caravan or chalet and come as often as you like.
+Would you like a big plot overlooking the wadi?
+Choose one of our luxurious places and enjoy the extra space.

 ## Worth knowing

-- renewed pitches
+- all type 3 plots are situated around the wadi
+- concrete slab of 12x4 m – suitable for big caravans
 - separate meters for gas – water – electricity consumption
 - underground gas network – no bottled gas
 - winter proof gas connection